progayk/vuepress-project/docs/vuejs2_course/vuejs-interaction-with-DOM.md

 About reactivity, we only have seen rather simple examples.
 We click to a button and change a text depending on the data property binded to it.
 When we want to change lots of property or to change the value in lots of different places, the below example can quickly go become `spaghetti`.

+> Below example is rather complicated, so I added this [jsbin example](http://jsbin.com/nagolib/edit?html,js,output).

+> And [On this link](http://jsbin.com/bejones/edit?html,js,output) you can see the second example related to `computed` properties.

 ```html
 <div id="app">
   <button v-on:click="increase">Click Me!</button>